Tasos Mitropoulos

-Anastasios "Tasos" Mitropoulos (Τάσος Μητρόπουλος, born 23 August 1957) is a Greek politician and former professional footballer who played as a midfielder.
-He was given the nickname "Rambo" by Olympiacos fans.
+Tasos Mitropoulos (Τάσος Μητρόπουλος; born 23 August 1957) is a Greek politician and former international footballer who played as a attacking midfielder.
+He was given the nickname "Rambo" by the fans of Olympiacos.

 Club career

-Mitropoulos was born in Volos, and started his football career at local team Aris Petroupoli.
-In 1976, he joined Ethnikos Piraeus, where he played five seasons.
-In 1981, he moved on to the largest Piraeus club, Olympiacos, winning three league titles and two Greek cup titles with the team.
+Mitropoulos started his football career at his local club, Aris Petroupolis.
+In 1976, he joined Ethnikos Piraeus, where he played five seasons and his performances attracted the major Greek clubs.

+In 1981, Mitropoulos moved to Olympiacos.
+He was used both as a striker and an attacking midfielder.
+Mitropoulos was distinguished for his strength, aggression, passion and his aerial ability, while he was also a technichal player.
+There he played for 11 seasons, becoming one of the team's main players and won three Championships, two Cups and a Super Cup.

+On 16 July 1992 Mitropoulos left Olympiacos and signed for their rivals, AEK Athens.
+There he was established in the squad, with the manager, Dušan Bajević, using him mainly as a super-sub, due to his advance age.
+He spent two seasons at the yellow-blacks, winning as many league titles.

-Mitropoulos later played two seasons for AEK Athens, winning two league titles with them, and for Olympiacos' fierce rivals Panathinaikos, albeit only one game.
-He returned to Olympiacos in 1997 for a final season, retiring at almost 41.
+On 22 July 1994, after his contract at AEK had expired he joined Panathinaikos, albeit only one game.
+He also played for Apollon Athens, Iraklis and before returning to Olympiacos in 1997 to finish his career at the age of 40.

 International career

-Mitropoulos was also a prominent Greece national team player between 1978 and 1994, playing 76 matches and scoring 8 goals.
-He played at the 1994 World Cup.
+Mitropoulos was also a prominent member of Greece between 1978 and 1994, playing 76 matches and scoring 8 goals.
+He played at the 1994 FIFA World Cup in the United States.

 Managerial career

-After retiring from playing in 1998, Mitropoulos became an assistant coach to Dusan Bajevic, Alberto Bigon, Ioannis Matzourakis and Takis Lemonis in Olympiacos.
-As an assistant coach, he celebrated four consecutive Greek Championships in 1999, 2000, 2001 and 2002.
+After retiring from playing in 1998, Mitropoulos became an assistant manager to Dušan Bajević, Alberto Bigon, Ioannis Matzourakis and Takis Lemonis in Olympiacos.
+During his tenure the club won four consecutive Greek Championships from 1999 to 2002.